demessiee/node-express-intro/Unit-4D.md

 In this lecture we will cover:
 * Material UI
-* Material UI Grid System
 * React Router
+* Combining React and Node.js

 It is recommended to follow along by making a project directory for this lecture and running the code samples: